amadeus4dev/developer-guides/docs/faq.md

 ### Do I need any legal documents to make a booking?

 No, there are no legal documents required.
+However, you will need to comply with any local legal requirements for your market.

 ### What are the room type codes?